 Phone: 304-624-0200 or 800-344-7813

-In West Virginia, DDS approves only 30% of individuals for disability benefits at the initial application stage.
-This is lower than the national average approval rate of 35%.
-And at the reconsideration stage, another 11% of previously denied individuals are approved for benefits, compared to 13% nationally.
-Fortunately, at the hearing stage, West Virginia has higher approval rates than the national average (53% to 45%).
-This is probably because claims examiners at DDS are denying valid disability claims and judges at the hearing office are reversing some of these denials.
+In West Virginia, DDS approves only 33% of individuals for disability benefits at the initial application stage.
+This is lower than the national average approval rate of 38%.
+And at the reconsideration stage, West Virginia approves another 12% of previously denied individuals for benefits, compared to 15% nationally.

 Stage of Application |